pascal-giguere/tld-observer/README.md

 # TLD Observer

-👀&nbsp; New top-level domains, right in your inbox.
+New top-level domains, right in your inbox.

 [https://tld.observer](https://tld.observer/)